CFSS-MACSS/0-reworked-site/content/schedule/32-strings-regex/index.md

 `usethis::use_course("CFSS-MACSS/str-regex")` \* by typing this into
-your CONSOLE (and answering R’s version of ‘yes’ twice) and it will AUTOMATICALLY DOWNLOAD to your machine!
+your CONSOLE (and answering R’s version of ‘yes’ twice) and it will AUTOMATICALLY DOWNLOAD to your machine! \* tutorial developed from Sabrina Nardin (thanks!)

 ### Additional Resources: